datagridsys/skopos-sample-galera/README.md

 * The seed, and each node, is created as its own service, and each is represented by its own skopos component.
 Each of these is constrained to be placed on a swarm node matching a label.
 * Swarm node preparation:
     * Label one or more nodes of the swarm with `gseed` (e.g., `docker node update --label-add gseed=1 <node-id>`).
 The seed will be created on one of the labeled nodes.
     * Divide the swarm nodes into non-overlapping pairs.
 Label four of these pairs so that each pair has one of these labels: `gpair0`, `gpair1`, `gpair2`, or `gpair3` each with a value of 1.
-Each galera node is constrained to its labeled pair of swarm nodes for failover purposes.
 * To bootstrap the galera cluster, deploy using all three environment files.
 To remove the seed node, or upgrade the cluster, omit `env.bootstrap.yaml`.

 ### Quick Start Example